 Avoid adding canned fruit, sugar, and artificial sweeteners if you want to keep your smoothie healthy and nutritious.

-This Blackberry Strawberry Banana Smoothie is sure to fill you up and help you start the day off on the right foot.
+This banana berry smoothie is sure to fill you up and help you start the day off on the right foot.
 You could even use it as a post-workout energy booster.
 If you make it extra thick, it will be like having a healthy milkshake.

 ⭐️ Helpful Tools

 Some of the following are affiliate links.
 We may receive a small commission if you click on these links and purchase something.
 You don’t pay any extra, but it will help us keep the lights on.

 - A high powered blender or a standard blender

 - Silicone spatula to scrape down the sides of the blender

 Our healthy mango sorbet is made with only mangoes.
 Frozen mangos blend up smooth and creamy and taste just like ice cream.

 Our homemade strawberry popsicles are sweet, fruity treats.
 We added jam to the icy treats to give them a less icy texture.
 If you feel adventurous, make your own strawberry jam (and use the leftovers for a buttermilk scone.

 Please follow us on our social media accounts